SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 2D imaging, Gaussian point spread function (PSF), and low density (LD) of emitters.

+## AI input and output
+Input: A data frame consisting of a set of point spread functions (PSF) produced by emitters through light diffraction.

+[Show a figure of a data frame]

+Output: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.

+[Show a figure of a set of emitter locations]

 ## Training datasets
 Training datasets are stored in the folder: **Training**.

+(1) **2DGauss_FFL_LD_xy.zip** consists of N = 500 files each containing M = 5 emitter locations

 The main parameters are given below.